Learning and training help you develop the skills you need for work. But courses aren’t always free – so who can help you pay for it?

 Care leavers and carers

-SAAS has a guide to support for care leavers, including the Vacation grant which helps pay accomodation costs during the summer holidays.
+SAAS has a guide to support for care leavers, including the Vacation grant which helps pay accommodation costs during the summer holidays.

 Propel is a useful resource with information about what support different colleges and universities provide for care leavers.
 It could help you decide where to go and find out about the support you're entitled to.